gcallah/Rationalism/md/Sorcery.md

 in her racial stereotyping, was careful to use the then politically correct term for the men she saw, as though such word magic could erase the stereotyping.

+But today, "African-American" is out, and "Black," with a capital "B," is in.
+This ridiculous dance from word to word for describing the same group of people illustrates the persistence of belief in word magic.
+Certainly, there remain white Americans who are genuine racists.
+And anyone of good will should strive to disabuse them of their ignorance.
+But the notion that we can make progress on this front by continually changing the word by which we refer to the subject of their prejudice ought to be dismissed as laughable... unless one has fallen under the spell of a sorcerer.

 A curious example of word magic amongst "anti-racists" (which means people who think about almost nothing but race) is the notion of "racist dog whistle."